ncatlab/nlab-content/pages/6561.md

 ## Idea

-According to the [classification of superconformal symmetry](supersymmetry#ClassificationSuperconformal), there should exists [[superconformal field theories]] in 6 dimensions...
+According to the [classification of superconformal symmetry](supersymmetry#ClassificationSuperconformal), there should exist [[superconformal field theories]] in 6 dimensions...

 [[!include superconformal symmetry -- table]]